PegasusSimulator/PegasusSimulator/docs/source/references/roadmap.rst

   * |check_| Select from Pegasus sample vehicles
   * |uncheck_| Support for custom vehicles in the UI dropdown
   * |uncheck_| Support for custom worlds in the UI dropdown
+  * |uncheck_| Add an option to clone and compile PX4-Autopilot directly from the Pegasus Simulator UI

 .. |check| raw:: html